Faithlife/styled-ui/catalog/accordion/variations.md

 				<Accordion.Subtitle>The first book of the Bible.</Accordion.Subtitle>
 			</Accordion.Header>
 			<Accordion.Panel>
-				<div>In the beginning, God created the heavens and the earth.</div>
+				<Box>In the beginning, God created the heavens and the earth.</Box>
 			</Accordion.Panel>
 		</Accordion.Item>
 		<Accordion.Item>